-PHE 111 VOLLEYBALL®
+PHE 111 VOLLEYBALL

 The purpose of this course is to develop physical skills in the game of volleyball.
-Students may take this course up to four times for credit.
+An instructor or qualified assistant observes the students' physical activity and provides instruction and supervision on the students' performance.

-PHE 135 WEIGHT TRAINING®
+PHE 135 WEIGHT TRAINING